icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [Caten](https://github.com/hikettei/Caten) -  Deep Learning Compiler based on Polyhedral Compiler and Light-weight IRs, and Optimizing Pattern Matcher, written in Common Lisp

+## MCP servers

+* [40ants-MCP](https://github.com/40ants/mcp) - a framework for building Model Context Protocol servers in Common Lisp.
+* [Lisply MCP](https://github.com/gornskew/lisply-mcp) - a generic Node.js wrapper meant to work with pretty much any language backend which can support "eval" and http .
+  * By default, it comes configured to work with an existing reference-implementation backend CL-based container image which it will pull and run on-demand.

 ## Natural Language Processing

 * 🚀 [sparser](https://github.com/ddmcdonald/sparser) - A natural language understanding system for English.
 [Eclipse][209].